 If you don’t have a backyard, that’s okay.
 You can use a worm bin as an alternative for recycling food waste.
 Here’s a great guide for making your very own worm bin.

 - 1 part green material (e.g. fruit and vegetable scraps, tea leaves/bags, or coffee grounds, weeds, freshly cut grass)

-- 4 parts brown material (e.g. paper towels, napkins, soiled cardboard or newspaper, dead plants, stale bread and crackers, junk mail (ensure there’s no plastic coating on the paper), dry leaves, straw sawdust)
+- 4 parts brown material (e.g. paper towels, napkins, soiled cardboard or newspaper, dead plants, stale bread and crackers, junk mail without any plastic coating on the paper, dry leaves, straw sawdust)

 - A dash of water

-Pour these materials into your compost bin, and turn occasionally (to aerate) – this is the compost turner I use.
-Alternatively you can use a shovel or pitchfork to bring the bottom layer to the top (but it can be A LOT more challenging).
+- Pour these materials into your compost bin, and turn occasionally to aerate (this is the compost turner I use).
+Alternatively, you can use a shovel or pitchfork to bring the bottom layer of soil to the top (but it can be a lot more work).
 If you’re using a tumbler bin, spin the bin 2-3 times.

 2. Know What to Compost